Wheatsheaf Community Hub

 The Living Building Challenge aims to provide buildings that are socially just, culturally rich and ecologically restorative.

-- Public consultation Bridget Shortell Reserve – open to May 13 2019
+- Public consultation Bridget Shortell Reserve – concluded

-- Public planning permit notification on the Early Works Wheatsheaf Community Hub – April 2019
+- Public planning permit notification on the Early Works Wheatsheaf Community Hub – concluded

-- Public planning permit notification on the Main works Wheatsheaf Community Hub – April/May 2019
+- Public planning permit notification on the Main works Wheatsheaf Community Hub – August/September 2019

-Preliminary works at the Glenroy Primary School site is programmed May-July 2019.
+Preliminary works at the Glenroy Primary School site has been concluded.

 Main Works construction is anticipated commencing late 2019 with completion late 2021.